Simple loop conjecture for limit groups: Proof of Corollary

-By passing to a subsequence we may assume that $\rho_n$ all lie in the same irreducible component $V$ of $\Hom_G(H,\sl2c)$.
-Then, in the notation of Lemma~\ref{densitylemma}, $H_g$ is open and dense in $V$.
-Since $G$ is countable, by Baire's theorem, $\cap_{g\in H} L_g\neq \emptyset$. \end{proof}

 \begin{lemma} Let $G$ be a group with a faithful all-loxodromic representation in $\sl2c$.
-If $H$ is a countable and fully-residually $G$ then $H$ has a faithful all-loxodromic representation in $\sl2c$. \end{lemma}
+If $H$ is a countable and fully-residually $G$ group then $H$ has a faithful all-loxodromic representation in $\sl2c$. \end{lemma}

 \begin{proof} Let $f_n\colon H\to G$ be a sequence of homomorphisms converging to $H$, and let $\rho\colon G\to\sl2c$ be a faithful all-loxodromic representation of $G$.
 We may assume, by passing to a subsequence, that all $\rho f_n$ are contained in the same irreducible component $V$ of $\Hom(H,\sl2c)$.
-Given $g\in H$ there is some $n$ such that $\rho(f_n(g))$ is loxodromic.
-By Lemma~\ref{densitylemma} $L_g$ is nonempty, and therefore open and dense in $V$.
-By Baire's theorem $W=\cap_{g\in H}L_g$ is nonempty.
+Given a nontrivial $g\in H$ there is some $n$ such that $\rho(f_n(g))$ is loxodromic.
+By Lemma~\ref{densitylemma} $L_g$ is open and dense in $V$, and by Baire category theorem $W=\cap_{g\in H}L_g$ is nonempty.
 Any point in $W$ is a faithful all-loxodromic representation of $H$. \end{proof}

-Lemma~\ref{faithfulrepresentations} and the second bullet of Theorem~\ref{maintheorem} imply the first bullet of Theorem~\ref{maintheorem} when the genus is at least three.
-For genus two we vary the construction slightly.
+Free groups have faithful all-loxodromic representations in $\sl2c$, so Corollary~\ref{maintheorem2} follows from Lemma~\ref{faithfulrepresentations} and the first bullet of Theorem~\ref{maintheorem} when the genus is at least three.
+For genus two see Example~\ref{ex::genus2} and the following.

 \begin{lemma} The figure-eight knot complement has a faithful all-loxodromic representation in $\sl2c$. \end{lemma}

 \begin{proof} Let $M$ be the figure-eight knot complement.
 Let $N_k$ be the $(1,k)$ Dehn filling of $M$.
 The manifolds $N_k$ are hyperbolic and each arises as the quotient of $\mathbb{H}^3$ by $\Gamma_k$, where $\Gamma_k$ is some discrete cocompact subgroup of $\psl2c$.
 By Thurston (see~\cite[Theorem~3.1.1]{cs}) the representation $\pi_1(N_k)\to\psl2c$ lifts to a representation $\rho\colon\pi_1(N_k)\to\sl2c.$ The groups $\pi_1(N_k)$ converge algebraically to $\pi_1(M)$ and by Lemma~\ref{densitylemma} and Baire's theorem $\pi_1(M)$ has a faithful all-loxodromic representation in $\sl2c$. \end{proof}